-We all notice our dogs shaking when they get wet, but did you know that there are numerous other reasons why your dog might shake?
-Discover the reasons behind dog trembling and shaking with our guide.
+We all notice our dogs shaking when they get wet, but did you know that there are numerous other reasons to the questions ‘why is my dog shaking’ and ‘why do dogs tremble?’.
+Discover the reasons behind dog trembling and dog shaking with our guide.

 Dogs seem to be masters at knowing how we’re feeling.
 They can tell if we’re happy or sad by a simple change in the tone of our voice or an adjustment of our body language.
 However, we often find it hard to interpret how dogs are feeling and we can feel at a loss as to how we can help them.